NSE Symbol: | BSE Code: | ISIN: | Sector:

 The Company's Hotels at New Delhi, Agra and Mussoorie have been accredited with ISO 9001 for Quality Management System (QMS), ISO 14001 for Environment Management System (EMS), ISO 22000 for Food Safety Management System (FSMS) and Hazard Analysis and Critical Control Point (HACCP).

-The International tourist arrivals, worldwide have grown to 1087 billion in 2013, and are forecast to grow at moderate pace of 3% to 4% in 2014.
+The International tourist arrivals, worldwide have grown to 1138 million in 2014, and the forecast indicates a moderate pace of growth from 3% to 4% in FY 2015.

 The business of the Hotel Division is poised for sustained growth and the outlook is bright.
 The Company is confident to achieve better quotient of customers' satisfaction and to achieve higher growth coupled with optimization of the resource utilization.